 The correct penetration of the button (insert) into the rock is something easy to achieve, but difficult to maintain due to the geotechnical characteristics of the rock massifs.

-For Wolpp (2018) the discontinuities that affect the geotechnical behavior are: Orientation, spacing, roughness, persistence, filling, opening and infiltration or percolation of water.
+For Wolpp (2018), the discontinuities that affect the geotechnical behavior are: Orientation, spacing, roughness, persistence, filling, opening, and infiltration or percolation of water.
 As already mentioned, the ideal point of penetration of the button into the rock, which is capable of providing a maximum penetration rate of the drill, is in the range of 70 to 75% of the height of the button, that is to say that when the button penetrates this percentage of its height in the rock, the ROP tends to its maximum value.

 The analyzed data show that in automated drilling, in sterile materials, the average penetration of the buttons was 77%, against 65% achieved by manual operation.
 In ores, during automated operation, the average penetration percentage of buttons was 38% and in manual mode this value reached 42%.
-Overall, automation brought a gain of 16.7% in terms of button penetration, see table 10.
+Overall, automation brought a gain of 16.7% in terms of button penetration, see Table 10.

 Table 10 - Button Penetration (PEB) Automatic drilling versus Manual drilling.